 In terms of restaurants, 400 Gradi was our favourite pizza of the trip.
-We found it beforehand doing some research, and it was worth it.
+We found it beforehand by doing some research, and it was worth it.
 It is outside the historical centre, but not that far.
 It gets busy but they have plenty of tables inside and outside, so you should be ok, and you can book in advance as well.
 We didn’t book and only waited for 10 minutes.
 I can recommend the star-shaped margarita with Ricotta-stuffed crust (see picture above).
 And they also have good draught beer, which is not that easy to find in Puglia.

 Day 6: Grotta della Poesia, Torre dell’Orso, Torre Sant’Andrea

 The next day, after another delicious and generous breakfast at A casa di Gio, we headed to Grotta della Poesia, another popular attraction in Puglia.
-It’s only a 40-minutes drive from Lecce, and comprises a set beautiful natural swimming pools.
+It’s only a 40-minute drive from Lecce, and comprises a set of beautiful natural swimming pools.
 The area is part of the archaeological site of Roca Vecchia.
 It had been listed among the 10 most beautiful natural pools in the world according to National Geographic.

 Note that it was a cloudy day when we were there, so the pictures do not reflect the intense blue of the water.
 The colours on a sunny day are stunning.

 We recommend walking south until the end of the beach.
-There you can find a public beach, and then a cliff where you can see Grotta di San Cristoforo, Le Due Sorelle and also a great view of all the bay.
+There you can find a public beach, and then a cliff where you can see Grotta di San Cristoforo, Le Due Sorelle and also a great view of the bay.

 Our next stop of the day was Torre Sant’Andrea, another very photographed spot in Puglia.
 It’s only 10 minutes away by car and a pleasant journey.
 There are a number of places where you can park your car.
 Parcheggio pubblico della Spiaggia dei laghetti, Parcheggio Cretì and Le Due Sorelle are the three main parking lots.
 We found a good place when entering via Via Lungomare Matteotti and left the car there on the street (no ticket needed).

 We first went to a tiny but cute beach called Baia di Torre Sant’Andrea.
 There is only a very small piece of sand and some other places on the rocks.
 But the water is calm and ideal to swim.
 From there you can swim to Scoglio the Tafaluro, which is a tiny island in front.
 If you take the footpath that borders the cliffs, you can pass by Grotta del Pepe and then reach the popular Torre Sant’Andrea.
-There is no sandy beach in that area, but there are rocks where you can stay, which are easy to jump to the sea.
+There is no sandy beach in that area, but there are rocks where you can stay, which are easy to jump into the sea.
 A swim through Torre Sant’Andrea is extremely tempting.

 After some pictures in the tower, we had lunch at a bar/restaurant called Babilonia.
 It offers Italian food and has many tables with great views over the bay.
 Their traditional dish is called schiaccina, which is a filled flatbread (an Italian sandwich, in other words).